-You do need to work the shampoo right into the fur, so the temperament of your kitty may determine the effectiveness of the method.
+You do need to work the shampoo right into the fur.
+The temperament of your kitty may determine the effectiveness of the method.
 Because the cat may squirm, an odd flea or two might survive the dunking.

 Let the shampoo sit for a couple of minutes before rinsing carefully.

-Mostly cat flea shampoos can be used monthly however you will need to read the product information for the flea shampoo that you purchase.
+Mostly cat flea shampoo can be used monthly however you will need to read the product information for the flea shampoo that you purchase.

-Some cats like water but we don’t usually associate cat and bath, in the same way that we do, dog and bath.
+Some cats love water but we don’t usually associate cat and bath, in the same way that we associate, dog and bath.
 This may be something that you won’t possibly really know until you have tried giving your cat a bath.
 We are not talking about a long soak here, short and sweet is the key to success.

-It might not be a walk in the park bathing your cat, or you may be lucky and have a placid kitty cat that doesn’t mind some time at the beauty parlour.
+It might not be a walk in the park bathing your cat, or you may be lucky and have a placid kitty cat that doesn’t mind some time at the beauty salon.

-Use a bath, sink or container where you can comfortably shampoo the cat.
-If a bath is too deep for you to comfortably reach down to shampoo the cat, a laundry sink or bathroom sink may be a better option, particularly as you want to have good control of the cat.
+- Use a bath, sink or container where you can comfortably shampoo the cat.
+If the bath is too deep for you to comfortably reach down to shampoo the cat, a laundry sink or bathroom sink will be a better option.
+You need to have good control of the cat.

-If he is slipping around he is likely to freak out and want to run for the hills.
-If he is showing signs of aggression these protective gloves are useful for all cat grooming, trimming nails bathing etc.
+If he slips he is likely to freak out and want to run for the hills.
+If he is showing signs of aggression protective gloves are useful for all cat grooming, including trimming nails, bathing etc.

 Cat flea shampoo does contain chemicals.
 The plus is that the chemicals are washed off the skin.